 MOD

 5.346 In Algeria, Angola, Saudi Arabia, Bahrain, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Central African Republic, Congo (Rep. of the), Côte d'Ivoire, Djibouti, Egypt, United Arab Emirates, Gabon, Gambia, Ghana, Guinea, Iraq, Jordan, Kenya, Kuwait, Lesotho, Lebanon, Liberia, Madagascar, Malawi, Mali, Morocco, Mauritius, Mauritania, Mozambique, Namibia, Niger, Nigeria, Oman, Uganda, Palestine**, Qatar, Dem.
 Rep. of the Congo, Rwanda, Senegal, Seychelles, Sudan, South Sudan, South Africa, Swaziland, Tanzania, Chad, Togo, Tunisia, Zambia, and Zimbabwe, the frequency band 1 452-1 492 MHz is identified for use by administrations listed above wishing to implement International Mobile Telecommunications (IMT) in accordance with Resolution 223 (Rev.WRC-15).
 This identification does not preclude the use of this frequency band by any other application of the services to which it is allocated and does not establish priority in the Radio Regulations.
 The use of this frequency band for the implementation of IMT is subject to agreement obtained under No. 9.21 with respect to the aeronautical mobile service used for aeronautical telemetry in accordance with No. 5.342.
 See also Resolution 761 (WRC-15).
-(WRC-15)
+Before an administration brings into use an IMT system in the frequency band 1 452-1 492 MHz, it should ensure that the power flux-density (pfd) produced by any IMT transmitting station at 3 m above the ground of any point of the territory of any other administration which is within the service area of a satellite network in the broadcasting-satellite service in this frequency band does not exceed −159.4 dB(W/(m2 ⋅ 4 kHz)), unless otherwise agreed between the administrations concerned.
+(WRC-19)

 MOD

 5.346A The frequency band 1 452-1 492 MHz is identified for use by administrations in Region 3 wishing to implement International Mobile Telecommunications (IMT) in accordance with Resolution 223 (Rev.WRC-15) and Resolution 761 (WRC-15).
 The use of this frequency band by the above administrations for the implementation of IMT is subject to agreement obtained under No. 9.21 from countries using stations of the aeronautical mobile service.
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
-(WRC-15)
+Before an administration brings into use an IMT system in the frequency band 1 452-1 492 MHz, it should ensure that the power flux-density (pfd) produced by any IMT transmitting station at 3 m above the ground of any point of the territory of any other administration which is within the service area of a satellite network in the broadcasting-satellite service in this frequency band does not exceed −159.4 dB(W/(m2 ⋅ 4 kHz)), unless otherwise agreed between the administrations concerned.
+(WRC-19)

 Note: Under this action, it is also proposed to keep the current application of RR Nos.
 9.11 and 9.19, and no mandatory pfd limitation set up under RR Article 21 to the BSS (sound) space station or across national borders in the 1 452-1 492 MHz frequency band.
 In addition, RR No. 21.2.1 should be considered.